-Foundamental is the global investor in construction technology.
-We deploy 40% of our capital in Asia-Pacific, 40% in North America, and 20% in Europe and Africa.
+If you follow us regularly, you know: we are investing globally in construction technology and building materials technology.
 Part of the reason why we choose to be global, cross-border VC investors is that it puts us in the position to identify patterns and indicators for emerging investment trends across the markets.
 Tiger Global has proven for many years how a truly global VC can achieve outsized returns.

 The basic premise of our approach to identifying the big innovation opportunities in construction is that markets are complex adaptive systems.
 This means that the behaviors of customers and competitors are adapting to each other and to how the market evolves over time.
 The long-term outcomes of innovations are a result of how those emergent behaviors unfold in the market.
 We loosely define long-term as “more than 5 years out”.
 This long-term result is hard to perfectly predict early on because you have to get multiple assumptions right at the same time.
 Our friends over at Benchmark made this dogma famous: